RichardLitt/burntfen.com/_projects/wordhoard-press.md

 ---
 {% include JB/setup %}

- i founded and run the only literary press publishing original work in old english
+I founded and run the only literary press publishing original work in Old English, and other extinct Germanic languages.